This website uses features that your browser doesn't support. Please upgrade to a recent version of your browser.

 A(n even more) sustainable campus

 With the support of the Planning and Environment Department of the city of Friedrichshafen, we were able to plant additional native trees, perennials and shrubs at both locations.
 Thank you!
+By the way, we also have our own grapewines.

 Sustainable events for everyone